 If your NYC engagement photos were taken in Central Park, you might also want to consider switching it up to another location.

-At the end of the day, remember to trust your photographer’s experience and expertise!
+Remember to trust your photographer’s experience and expertise!
 Your photographer should have a good understanding of the different types and styles of locations available in NYC, and they can help you narrow down your options to find the perfect place for your wedding photos.

-They’ll also be able to guide you on the best time of day to take your photos, based on the lighting conditions at different locations.
+They’ll also be able to guide you on the best time of day to take your photos based on the lighting conditions at different locations.
 Your New York City wedding photographer will have plenty of great suggestions for you, but ultimately it’s up to you to choose the location that fits your vision for your wedding photos.